45th Annual Conference

 Sushma Shukla, Adjunct Professor of Economics

-Virginia International University, South Riding, Virginia
+Virginia International University, Fairfax, Virginia

 This presentation is a comparative analysis of the knowledge-based economy and wisdom-based economy.
 The presenter suggests the need for a wisdom-based economy, where citizens need to be more resilient, more adaptable, and more responsible for facing the future.
 Academia plays a vital role to formulate society for the future.
 Recommendations are made for the changes needed in higher education institutions and systems that can be beneficial for educators and discussion leaders to prepare the next generation as society moves from a knowledge-based economy to wisdom-based economy.